Yaya-Cout/Nwagyu/src/guide/apps/compressor.md

 Here are solutions to some common problems you can encounter with this app

+### Error: Storage is full

+You don't have enough free space to store the new file.
+This should mainly happen when decompressing files.
+In this case, try to compress or delete other files before retrying.

+This error also show required free space and current free space to help you to visualize how much memory you need to free.

+Note that you can't delete compressed files without decompressing them for now without a computer, see [#2](https://codeberg.org/Yaya-Cout/Compressor/issues/2).

 ### Error: Couldn't write file

 You don't have enough free space to store the new file.
-This should happen only when decompressing files.
-In this case, try to compress or delete other files.

-Note that you can't delete compressed files without decompressing them for now without a computer, see [Yaya-Cout/Compressor#2](https://codeberg.org/Yaya-Cout/Compressor/issues/2).
+This should never happen as you would get `Error: Storage is full` instead.
+If you get this error, the file is definitely lost.

+In this case, please open an [issue](https://codeberg.org/Yaya-Cout/Compressor/issues) to investigate this case.

 ### Error: Output file already exists

 This error means the output file is already created.

 When compressing, it means you already have a compressed file with the same name.
 In this case, rename the file you want to compress from the Python app and retry.